lszhou/lszhou.github.com/_posts/2016-02-05-scynNmultithreading.md

 title: Asynchrony and Multithreading
 ---

-There are many discussions show up in Stackover Flow about the difference between asynchronous programming and multithreaded programming.
+There are already many discussions shown up in Stack Overflow about the difference between asynchronous programming and multithreaded programming.
-I picked some nice explainations as follows, thanks a lot in advance first for the relevant users.
+I picked some nice explainations as follows, thanks a lot in advance for the relevant users.

 by **[Elf Sternberg](http://stackoverflow.com/users/166838/elf-sternberg)**
 > Understanding the difference between asynchronous programming and thread-based programming is critical to your success as a programmer.